Penne Arrabbiata is a classic Italian tomato sauce pasta recipe & the easiest to cook; dried chilli and tomatoes rule the roost here.

 Can I use garlic and onion?

 Again, the same answer as above.
-This is your dinner, make it yours, but at least give it a try without them once and decide whether you add then next time.
+This is your dinner, make it yours, but at least give it a try without them once and decide whether you add them next time.

 Can I serve this cold?

 Yes, this is a superb lunch box dish.
-It will save in the fridge for 3-4 days, I would make this saucier if I am eating it cold.
+It will save in the fridge for 3-4 days.
+I would make this saucier if I were eating it cold.

 Cold pasta dishes benefit from more sauce than warm dishes because it helps prevent them from drying out.